SeuntjensLab/Easy_HCR/README.md

     cd *replace this with the full path of the folder*

-Then we need to create an enviroinment in which the script will.
+Then we need to create an environment in which the script will.
 This can be done by running the following command

     conda env create -f hcr.yml

-To check check if blast is correctly installed run
+To check if blast is correctly installed run

     blastn